 Safety of Navigation and International Trade (with Vitoria Rabello de Castro and Marcos Ribeiro Frazao)

 Combining Pre-School Teacher Training with Parenting Education: A Cluster-Randomized Controlled Trial (with Berk Özler, Lia C.H.
-Fernald, Patricia Kariger, Christin McConnell, Michelle Neuman), Journal of Development Economics, 2018, 133(C), 448-467.
+Fernald, Patricia Kariger, Christin McConnell, and Michelle Neuman), Journal of Development Economics, 2018, 133(C), 448-467.

 We used a randomized, controlled study to evaluate a government program in Malawi, which aimed to support child development by improving quality in community-based, informal preschools through teacher training, financial incentives, and group-based parenting support.
 Children in the integrated intervention arm (teacher training and parenting) had significantly higher scores in assessments of language and socio-emotional development than children in preschools receiving teacher training alone at the 18-month follow-up.
 There were significant improvements in classroom organization and teacher behavior at the preschools in the teacher-training only arm, but these did not translate into improved child outcomes at 18 months.
 We found no effects of any intervention on child assessments at the 36-month follow-up.
 Our findings suggest that, in resource-poor settings with informal preschools, programs that integrate parenting support with preschools may be more (cost-) effective for improving child outcomes than programs focusing simply on improving classroom quality.